bbkr/JSON-RPC/README.md

 * Client will sort responses to match order in which methods were stacked.
 * Notifications do not have corresponding response.
 * Batch containing only Notifications will return Nil on flush.
-* Attempt to flush empty Batch will result in `JSON::RPC::InvalidRequest` exception.
+* Attempt to flush empty Batch will result in `X::JSON::RPC::InvalidRequest` exception.
 * Individual exceptions are returned as Failures, thrown when called in sink context.

 You can save client context to avoid typing.